 1. Reduce Dependencies

-The D2C market allows you to reduce your reliance on distributors and retail partners.
+The D2C market reduces your reliance on distributors and retail partners.
 When the lockdowns prevented shoppers from visiting physical shops, many distribution-only businesses closed their doors permanently.
-Without a separate D2C digital commerce strategy in place, B2B businesses suffered immensely.
-Nike began shifting towards a D2C model a few years before the pandemic, and it paid off: the brand’s digital sales increased by 82% in the beginning of 2020.
+Without a separate D2C digital commerce strategy in place, B2C businesses suffered immensely.
+Nike began shifting towards a D2C model a few years before the pandemic, which paid off: the brand’s digital sales increased by 82% at the beginning of 2020.2

 2. Know Your Customer Data

 Selling your product through distributors or retail partners separates you from your customer.
-D2C commerce allows you to get closer to your customers and begin capturing more data on their identities, their preferences, and their purchasing behaviors and patterns.
+D2C commerce allows you to get closer to your customers and begin capturing more data on their identities, preferences, purchasing behaviors, and patterns.

 This helps you build a more intelligent long-term strategy for your business, influencing everything from R&D to future market expansion.